Just in time for your weekend Royals watch party, we’ve snagged the recipe for the Best Chicken Wings on the Planet from Q39.

 While the recipe does require a bit of extra effort, isn’t it worth it to serve your family and friends the world’s (self-described) best wings?
 Start cooking now—or order up something already made from Q2GO, the restaurant’s carryout service.

-Cut wing tips off and separate the wing from drumette
+- Cut wing tips off and separate the wing from the drumette

 Mix well and set aside.